DAISY Pipeline

 Collaborative

-The project is led and maintained by the DAISY Consortium but involves several member organizations.
+The project is led and maintained by the DAISY Consortium and involves several member organizations.
 This reduces the duplication of effort and ensures maximum sharing of best practices among the user community.

 Open-source